buianhkiet110703/FINAL_TEST/README.md

 # I. Introduce Dataset

-  This is company's dataset in USA show revenue and profit of company from 2014 to 2018.
+  This is company's dataset in USA showing revenue and profit of this company from 2014 to 2018.
 The dataset has 9994 rows and includes 21 columns such as:

     -Order ID: unique ID of the order